moneybutton/yours-channels/docs/yours-lightning.md

 ```
 IF
-  <B's pubkey> CHECKSIGVERIFY
+  <C's pubkey> CHECKSIGVERIFY
-  HASH160 <Hash160 (A's revocation secret)> EQUAL
+  HASH160 <Hash160 (b's revocation secret)> EQUAL
 ELSE
   IF
     <1 day> CHECKSEQUENCEVERIFY DROP
-    <B's pubkey> CHECKSIGVERIFY
+    <C's pubkey> CHECKSIGVERIFY
     HASH160 <Hash160 (HTLC secret)> EQUAL
   ELSE
     <2 days> CHECKSEQUENCEVERIFY DROP
-    <A's pubkey> CHECKSIG
+    <B's pubkey> CHECKSIG
   ENDIF
 ENDIF
 ```

-If the transaction is settled, Bob may spend the output immediately with the following input script:
+If the transaction is settled, Carol may spend the output immediately with the following input script:

 ```
-<A's revocation secret> <B's signature> TRUE
+<B's revocation secret> <C's signature> TRUE
 ```

-Bob may spend it after one day with the following input script:
+Carol may spend it after one day with the following input script:

 ```
-<HTLC secret> <B's signature> TRUE FALSE
+<HTLC secret> <C's signature> TRUE FALSE
 ```

-Alice may spend it after two days with the following input script:
+Bob may spend it after two days with the following input script:

 ```
-<A's signature> FALSE FALSE
+<B's signature> FALSE FALSE
 ```

+### P2SH

+In practice, the above scripts are always the redeemScript in a P2SH input, and outputs are always P2SH outputs with the hash of the redeemScript.

 Transactions
 ------------